Richard Bivens: Regrets and Brunettes

 After Foreign Press, Bivens began to work on new material in early 2008.
 He rehearsed the songs with Pavlovich and Kato and from there realized that he wanted to start up another project.
 The trio settled on the band name Regrets and Brunettes and swiftly entered themselves back in the local live music scene.
 For the first few shows, the band auditioned a plethora of musicians (including keyboardists) before rounding out their lineup with guitarist Anthony Chu in the Spring of 2008.
 With Chu, the band took their songwriting and musicianship to a new level.

 At Night You Love Me

 With this new lineup, Bivens and company spent nearly 12 months in their rehearsal space called the Rec Room in Anaheim, CA recording new material.
-The end result was the 2009 album entitled At Night You Love Me (the name came from Bivens' love-hate relationship with a traffic light near his apartment) released on Campaign Set Records.
+The result was the 2009 album entitled At Night You Love Me (the name came from Bivens' love-hate relationship with a traffic light near his apartment) released on Campaign Set Records.
 ANYLM was well received by local and foreign critics alike.
 Whereas Absolute Beginners was more raw and warmer sounding, the band took their time to craft each song with ambient guitar and keyboard parts and more detailed arrangements.
 The album certainly fit the indie-rock mold, but its hard to deny the older and more pop-driven influences of Neil Young, Spoon, Pavement, and Big Star - all artists that Bivens idolized throughout his career.